davidobrien1985/davidobrien1985.github.io/blog/_posts/2020-06-21-default-git-not-master.md

 As I mentioned, I have not been able to overwrite built-in commands, so I opted to use `init2` as the alias.
 Executing `git init2` will now create git repositories exactly as I want.

 [![git init](/media/2020/06/git-init2.png)](/media/2020/06/git-init2.png)

+I tested this on Windows 10 with WSL2.
+Let me know if you have issues on other platforms.